 As obesity and weight-related illnesses continue to prevail across the globe, sugar consumption and sugar alternatives have been utilized and scrutinized.
 Stevia, produced from plant leaves, is a popular natural sugar substitute.
 It aims to provide the sweet taste of sugar while keeping energy intake low.

 However, controversy surrounds Stevia as it is exalted as a sugar alternative while being studied for possibly having negative side effects.
+So, is stevia bad for you?
+Know the facts and make an informed decision.

-But before jumping into the controversies, we must first explore how Stevia differs from sugar.
+Before jumping into the controversies, we must first explore how Stevia differs from sugar.

 Stevia vs. Sugar